ceph/ceph/doc/start/hardware-recommendations.rst

   proper partition alignment with SSDs, which can cause SSDs to transfer data much more slowly.
 Ensure that SSD partitions are properly aligned.

-While SSDs are cost prohibitive for object storage, OSDs may see a significant performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive.
-The ``osd journal`` configuration setting defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
-You can mount this path to an SSD or to an SSD partition so that it is not merely a file on the same disk as the object data.
+SSDs have historically been cost prohibitive for object storage, though emerging QLC drives are closing the gap.
+HDD OSDs may see a significant performance improvement by offloading WAL+DB onto an SSD.

 One way Ceph accelerates CephFS file system performance is to segregate the storage of CephFS metadata from the storage of the CephFS file contents.
 Ceph